The Canadian Cancer Research Alliance

 Register Now

 We’re an alliance of organizations that work strategically to co-ordinate and collaborate on most of the cancer research conducted in Canada.
 Together, we support cancer research that uncovers factors which may cause cancer, and discovers more—and better—treatments to improve patient and survivor outcomes.
+Since 2008, the Canadian Partnership Against Cancer, steward of the Canadian Strategy for Cancer Control (CSCC), provides secretariat and other supports to the CCRA to enable its members to regularly convene, network, and carry out its core activities.

 Learn About Us